harryf/comedy/docs/_shows/20190702_Kontiki_2_July_2019_parenting.md

 >
 > We came to an agreement in the end.
 >
-> We said, "Right, son, we're going to sort this on categories."
+> We said, "Son, we're going to sort this on categories.
 >
-> Right now, you get to look at penis and vagina.
+> Right now, you get to look at penis and vagina, you get to look at blowjobs,
 >
-> You get to look at blowjobs.
+> you get to look
 >
-> You get to look at masturbation.
+> at masturbation.
 >
-> For his birthday, he's getting lesbians.
+> For his birthday, he's getting lesbians, because you've got to keep some fantasies
 >
-> You've got to keep some fantasies about things you will never see.
+> about things
 >
-> And then, you know, when he gets older, like at 16, maybe he gets into coup
+> you will never see.
 >
-> shots.
+> And then, you know, when he gets older, like at 16, you know, maybe he gets
 >
-> At 18, we're talking anal.
+> into coup shots,
 >
-> But we're saving strangling, deep throat, this kind of stuff, to when he gets
+> 18, we're talking anal, but we're saving strangling, deep throat, this kind of
 >
-> dumped by his first girlfriend.
+> stuff to when he
 >
+> gets dumped by his first girlfriend.
+>
 > You've got to be a responsible parent.
 >
-> And another problem with this is, you know, he plays Fortnite.
+> Another problem with this is, you know, he plays Fortnite.
 >
 > Have you heard of Fortnite?
 >
-> Just in case you haven't heard of it, it's an online shooter.
+> Just in case you haven't heard of it, it's an online shooter, you play it
 >
-> You play it against other people online.
+> against other
 >
+> people online.
+>
 > Recently, the makers of Fortnite said they had 125 million players online at
 >
-> the same time.
+> the same
 >
-> That is so many kids.
+> time.
 >
-> But they're saying it's ruining an entire generation.
+> That is so many kids, that they're saying it's ruining an entire generation.
 >
-> But for me, as a father, I actually think it's teaching my son some important
+> But for me as a father, I actually think it's teaching my son some important
 >
 > life skills.
 >
 > Because, for example, he's learned to sit still in a chair for eight hours
 >
-> without moving, going to the toilet, or eating.
+> without moving
 >
-> Which is clearly a great experience for future office life.
+> onto the toilet, or eating, which is clearly a great experience for the future
 >
-> And his English.
+> of his life.
 >
-> His English has gone very good.
+> And his English, his English has gone very good.
 >
-> He's learned some key phrases like...
+> He's learned some key phrases like, "Bitch, I will fuck you up!"
 >
-> "Bitch, I will fuck you up!"
+> Or, "I will piss on you like Donald Trump!"
 >
-> "And I will piss on you like Donald Trump!"
+> Again, I'm very proud, very proud.
 >
-> Again, I'm very proud.
+> If you have a little bit longer, you know what's coming up.
 >
-> You have a little bit longer.
+> Because I also have a daughter, and you're already, the anticipation is
 >
-> Okay, you know what's coming up.
+> wonderful.
 >
-> Because I also have a daughter.
+> Because it's really like, for me as a man, bringing up a daughter is really
 >
-> You're already...
+> tough.
 >
-> The anticipation is going through you.
+> Because I'm really there confronted with situations I'm wholly unprepared for.
 >
-> Because it's really like...
+> Because recently I came back from work, I went into the bathroom, and oh my god,
 >
-> For me, it's a memory that the daughter is really tough.
+> it
 >
-> You know, because I'm really there confronted with situations I'm wholly unprepared
+> looked like a crime scene.
 >
-> for.
+> There was a bloody hand print on the mirror, drops of blood in the sink, more
 >
-> Because, like, recently I came back from work.
+> on the floor,
 >
-> I went into the bathroom.
+> and the toilet looked like something from a horror movie.
 >
-> And, oh my God, it looked like a crime scene.
+> And then I heard a screaming, and I looked around, and I realized the screaming
 >
-> There was a bloody handprint on the mirror.
+> was coming
 >
-> Drops of blood in the sink.
+> from me.
 >
-> More on the floor.
+> But at that moment, at that moment, my daughter showed up, and she said, "Dad,
 >
-> And the toilet looked like something from a horror movie.
+> guess what?
 >
-> And then I heard a screaming.
+> I got my period!"
 >
-> And I looked around.
+> So after cleaning up my daughter's menstrual block, I was like, "Hey, can I get
 >
-> And I realized the screaming was coming from me.
+> you something?"
 >
-> But at that moment, at that moment, my daughter showed up.
->
-> And she said, "Dad, guess what?
-I got my period!"
->
-> So, after cleaning up my daughter's menstrual bed...
->
-> I was like, "Hey, can I get you something?"
->
 > And she said, "Dad, get me tampons."
 >
-> Now, obviously, as a man, I have zero qualifications.
+> Now obviously as a man, I have zero qualifications for this, but I thought, "It
 >
-> But I thought, "Can't be so hard."
+> can't be so hard."
 >
-> So, I went over to Miglo.
+> So I went over to Miglo, and I took a look around.
 >
-> And I took a look around.
->
 > And what I learned is that tampon product names are exactly no use whatsoever
 >
-> when it comes to choosing a tampon.
+> when it
 >
-> Because, for example, you have, like, OB Pro.
+> comes to choosing a tampon.
 >
-> What are we talking?
+> Because for example, you have like, OB PRO, what are we talking, for like,
 >
-> For, like, professional women that bleed for a living?
+> professional
 >
-> Yeah, that's strange.
-Okay.
+> women that bleed for a living?
 >
-> And then we have Tampax Radiance.
+> Yeah, that's strange, okay.
 >
-> Like, what, glow-in-the-dark tampons?
+> And then we have TAMPAX RADIANCE, like what, glow-in-the-dark tampons, when the
 >
-> When the lights are off, just to get it in there?
+> lights
 >
-> The one I like the most, though, is Always Infinity.
+> are off to scare women?
 >
+> The one I like the most, though, is ALWAYS INFINITY.
+>
 > For when your vagina is an unfillable black hole.
 >
-> But I ended up choosing another product from Always.
+> But I ended up choosing another product from ALWAYS, it's called ALWAYS HOME BY
 >
-> It's called Always Home by Eleven.
+> ELEVEN.
 >
-> It is amazing.
+> It is amazing, because right about ten o'clock it starts to leak, and she is ALWAYS,
 >
-> Because right about 10 o'clock, it starts to leak.
+> ALWAYS
 >
-> And she is always, always home by 11:00.
+> HOME BY ELEVEN.
 >
-> And for me, for me again, I was very proud as a father.
+> And for me, for me again, I was very proud as a father, because as a father, it's
 >
-> Because as a father, it's not every day you get to choose what your daughter crams
+> not
 >
-> in her vagina.
+> every day you get to choose what your daughter crams in her vagina.
 >
-> Thank you very much.
+> Give it up for Harry Fox, everybody!
 >
-> Thank you.
->
-> Thank you.
->
-> Thank you.
->
-> Thank you.
->
-> Thank you.
->
-> Give it up for Harry Flux, everybody!
->
 > Oh my goodness!
 >
-> Now, was that a fantastic half of comedy or what?
+> Now, was that a fantastic half of comedy, or what?
 >
 > Okay, what we're gonna do now, we're gonna take a very quick break, okay?
+>
+> ♪ Can't get some drinks ♪